Rural America watches pandemic erupt in cities as fear grows

 Thousands of miles away, in South Dakota, falling prices for beef are generating as much — or more — worry than the virus.

-Sam Stoddard, a cattle rancher near the small community of Kadoka said futures markets for beef have dropped up to 30% because of the coronavirus.
+Sam Stoddard, a cattle rancher near the small community of Kadoka, population 650, said futures markets for beef have dropped up to 30% because of the coronavirus.
 He’s worried about longtime ranchers being able to hang on.

 If the market remains terrible, he said, ranchers can put off selling their calves until later in the year — but no one knows how long the economy will be in upheaval, leaving everyone stressed.